terickson/ebooks-api/README.md

-ebooks-api-api
+ebooks-api
 ===========
-This api is used to get ebook information from my local ebook library and merge it with various sources so that I can easily search my ebook library.
-This is put together so I can run it on my local Kubernetes cluster and test various aspects of Kubernetes.
+This api is used to get ebook information.

 ### Installation
 1. If you don't already have it install node: I suggest [NVM](https://github.com/creationix/nvm)